jalley64/Jacob-s-Dynasty-FF-Constitution/README.md

 ### Trades ###
-- Trades will be processed right away, if collusion file a report with the commissioner.
+- Trades will be processed right away, if collusion is suspected file a report with the commissioner.
 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
 - Draft picks up to 2 years in the future are tradable.